-Action Plan for a Sustainable Planet in the Digital Age
+Action Plan for an Environmentally Sustainable Planet in the Digital Age

 ABSTRACT

-The digital revolution has resulted in powerful tools that constitute a general-purpose technology of revolutionary capacity and potential.
-It is globally pervasive, continually transforming itself to boost productivity, disrupt pre-existing business models and unleash an unprecedented era of innovation with profound implications for human futures.
+The digital revolution has resulted in big data collection infrastructures able to collect and organize structured and unstructured data; artificial intelligence, machine learning and other analytical tools; and an array of powerful digital devices including portable computers and cellular phones.
+The digital realm extends across all scales of observation, is planetary in reach, and is continually transforming itself to process more information at higher speeds, improve efficiency, boost productivity, and disrupt existing models in every sector of human activity.
+It is changing societies more rapidly than any previous new technology, and unleashing an unprecedented era of collaboration, innovation and diffusion with profound implications for a sustainable future human futures

+The need for data has risen exponentially in recent years on account of the intercommunication needs of both people and systems.
+Communication speed requirements have also increased, which has triggered constant technological changes in society.

+Data processing centers process all information that travels over the internet and require a cutting-edge technology platform.

+The threat of destruction quickens with scientific progress.
+As increasingly more resources are needed to cover existing demands, the world needs to consume more energy that it is often not capable of generating.
+This threatens environmental sustainability.
-While digitalisation has enormous potential to support progress towards sustainability, it can also result in enabling or enhancing unsustainable practices that continue to degrade natural systems, to entrench inequality and to undermine human wellbeing.

-The challenge is to reverse these negative trends and to utilize the potential of digitalisation as a vital tool in developing globally sustainable economic and social behaviours.
+While digitalisation has enormous potential to support progress towards sustainability, the negative environmental impacts of digitalization have to addressed.
+The challenge is how to reverse these negative trends and utilize the potential of digitalisation as a vital tool in developing low carbon sustainability transitions.
 What needs to be done?
-We need to move the focus of application of digitalisation away from the search for short-term, unsustainable gains to the search for long-term sustainability.
+We need to move the focus of application of digitalisation away from the search for short-term, environmentally unsustainable gains to the search for long-term sustainability and resilience.
 Three fundamental shifts are needed:

-Shift 1: aligning vision, values and objectives of the digital age with sustainable development;
+Shift 1: aligning vision, values and objectives of the digital age with the main objectives of sustainable development; (sustainable policymaking)

-Shift 2: a commitment to sustainable digitalisation that mitigates the negative environmental impacts of digital technologies;
+Shift 2: committing to digitalisation that mitigates the negative environmental impacts of digital technologies (sustainable digitalization);

-Shift 3: an intentional directing of efforts and investments toward digital innovation that contributes to environmental and social sustainability
+Shift 3: directing efforts and investments toward digital innovation that contributes to environmental and social sustainability (digital sustainability)

 Within each shift, this report identifies six strategic priorities that must be addressed during 2022-2025.
 CODES will contribute to these fundamental shifts in four main ways:

-convene and connect a global community of common purpose to advance these shifts;
+Convene and connect a global community of common purpose to advance these shifts;

-catalyze collective action, enabling policies and systemic transformations towards all 18 strategic priorities;
+Catalyze collective action, enabling policies and systemic transformations towards all strategic priorities;

-coordinate and promote activities to ensure that the impact initiatives are progressed concurrently;
+Use the opportunities from digital technologies and platforms to accelerate and scale zero and low carbon sustainable solutionsCoordinate and promote activities to ensure that the impact initiatives are progressed concurrently;

-foster and demonstrate political leadership in advocating and realising actions
+Foster and demonstrate political leadership in advocating and realizing actions

 EXECUTIVE SUMMARY